nigarofe/vscode-cal2/data/Questions.md

 ## Proposition
-this is the q1 proposition
+this is the q1 propositional

 <snippet id="newtons-law">
 $\oiint$ Esse é um exemplo de snippet